Diamond buying guide

 Can man-made be as good as natural?

-Synthetic and even imitation diamonds are available, and while some man-made stones are just as beautiful as naturally occurring diamonds, they're of course much less valuable than the real thing.
-The way to make sure you're getting what you paid for is certification — sometimes called the fifth C. A grading certificate from an independent laboratory exactly describes the characteristics of the stone.
+Synthetic (man-made diamonds, created in labs in a matter of weeks) and even imitation diamonds are readily available, and while some man-made stones are just as beautiful as naturally occurring diamonds, they're much less valuable than the real thing.
+The way to make sure you're getting what you paid for is certification – sometimes called the fifth C. A grading certificate from an independent laboratory exactly describes the characteristics of the stone.

 There's a great deal of variation when it comes to the price of a diamond.
-How much your rock will cost you depends on the size, the cut, the origin of the diamond, whether or not it has any inclusions or irregularities, and any number of other factors.
+How much your rock will cost you depends on the size, the cut, the origin of the diamond, whether or not it has any inclusions or irregularities, as well as a number of other factors.
 Do your research, shop around, and remember that if a deal seems too good to be true, it almost certainly is.